The Ultimate Guide to Crafting a Winning Security Guard Resume in NYC

 - stevenwltrs

-- 2 min read
+- 3 min read

-Step 1: Use a clean, ATS-friendly format
+Step 1: Use a Clean, ATS-Friendly Format

-1 page (ideal for entry-level)
+One page (ideal for entry-level positions)

 Standard headings (Summary, Skills, Experience, Training, Education)

-Bullets (2–5 per role)
+Bullet points (2–5 per role)

-Step 2: Lead with a “Security-ready” summary (3–4 lines)
+Step 2: Lead with a “Security-Ready” Summary (3–4 Lines)

 Access control, visitor management, ID verification